-- DKMS requests patient follow-up information usually three months after stem cell donation including engraftment data.
-The engraftment data will be sent to the collection center for their quality management and JACIE accreditation. - Donors will be informed about the outcome of the patient's transplantation but only basic and anonymous information is given to the donor. - Upon a donor's request, DKMS asks for further updates after 1 year and / or annually.
+- DKMS requests patient follow-up information usually three months after stem cell transplantation including engraftment data.
+The engraftment data will be sent to the respective collection center for their quality management and JACIE accreditation. - Donors will be informed about the outcome of the patient's transplantation but only basic and anonymous information is given to the donor. - Upon a donor's request, DKMS asks for further updates after 1 year and / or annually. - After transfusion of an ADCU, the same processes of requesting patient follow-ups apply.
+However, due to regulatory requirements of DKMS SCB (pharmacovigilance), more frequent patient outcome data are required and forwarded to DKMS SCB.

-9.3 Release of Personal Information between Donor and Recipient
+10.3 Release of Personal Information between Donor and Recipient